devassistant/devassistant/docs/user_documentation.rst

 Using GUI
 ---------

-Developer Assistant GUI provides the full functionality of :ref:`Commandline Interface <cli_interface>` through a Gtk based application.
+DevAssistant GUI provides the full functionality of :ref:`Commandline Interface <cli_interface>` through a Gtk based application.

 As opposed to CLI, which consists of three binaries, GUI provides all